 -

-Remington: best for laptop-to-TV posture changers who still want structure.
+Remington: best for people who move from laptop posture to TV posture and still want structure.

 -